 One approach developers are trying is to use programs to base fingerprints off an analysis of the changes in motion characteristics in a video.
 Even this could prove ineffective if someone uploads a pirated video captured on a hand-held camera.
 In some cases, the probability range for matches may need to be fairly wide to flag all possible cases of piracy.
 Film studios may discover that they will still need a real person to review video clips to confirm a case of infringement.
 Still, the initial identification of potential video piracy will be much more efficient.

 Video-identification software is still in the testing stage, though some companies are already holding effective demos of their programs.
 Challenges in identification won't end once the software is perfected, though.
 The sheer volume of video content presents a big problem.
 Movie and television studios will need to constantly update their databases with fingerprints for all the new content that comes out every day.
 While the process for uncovering piracy may become more efficient, it will still require constant upkeep and maintenance.

-To learn more about content-recognition software, check out the links on the next page.
+To learn more about content-recognition software, check out the links below.